 The Hilleberg Rogen is our highest rated two-door backpacking tent.
 The other 11 tents in the same class don't come close to matching the Rogen's performance.
 Furthermore, of the 32 total tents tested, we believe the Rogen is the best tent for people who mix all types of three-season camping activities: car camping, remote basecamps, and serious wilderness travel.

-We gave the Rogen 10 points out of 10 for its weather resistance.
+The Rogen takes weather resistance very, very seriously.
 In the section below we discuss how the tent's fabrics and pole design contribute to it's strength, durability, and provide excellent protection from the elements.

 Hilleberg uses Kerlon 1000 for the rain flies on their three-season tents.
 This fabric is a silicone impregnated ripstop nylon that's lighter and not as strong as the fabrics used on their winter tents, but impressively strong for a three- season fabric; it's warp break strength is 22 lb/in.
 (For comparison purposes, the 15D PU/Sil fabric used on the Brooks Range Foray breaks at 7 lb/in, the SilNylon used on Mountain Laurel Designs tarp shelters breaks at 15 lb/in.)
 Kerlon 1000 is the strongest SilNylon used on any backpacking tent we've tested.
-This means that the fabric is less likely to be punctured and if it is punctured it's less likely to tear – both good things.
 The Rogen's floor is likely to be the most durable of any backpacking tent tested.
-Its poles are also the best available: 9mm DAC Featherlite NSL Green.
+Its poles are top notch too.

 The Rogen adds a creative twist to the classic two-door tent design.
 Like most others, it has two poles that cross corner to corner, but instead of attaching the top crossover pole with an integrated hub (most companies partner with DAC for these) or mounting it on top of the pole intersection with non-adjustable clips or partial sleeves (the second most popular method used on other tents), Hilleberg sends the cross pole through an adjustable pole sleeve.
 This method is stronger and more reliable than any other because the poles doesn't need to be bent into place, there are no plastic parts to break, and the pole cannot come out of the sleeve.